prussian94/Simple-Calculator/README.md

 # Simple-Calculator
-A simple calculator with functions of adding, extracting, dividing, multiplying and getting square and cube of any number.
+A simple android calculator with functions of adding, extracting, dividing, multiplying and getting square and cube of any number.
+MADE BY ANDROID STUDIO & KOTLIN